Rising-Stars-by-Sunshine/Hantian_Final_Project/Proposal/README.md

 ### Summarize the Background/Motivation
-The primary motivation for this research arises from the observed limitations in existing frameworks that inadequately address information asymmetry, particularly exemplified in the second-hand car market, often referred to as the "lemons problem" [[1]](#1).
-Traditional economic models have not effectively mitigated the adverse selection problem, where sellers have more information about the product quality than buyers, leading to suboptimal market outcomes.
-This gap between existing literature and the pressing needs of a digital economy that integrates human and AI interactions forms the foundation of this study.
+The primary motivation for this research stems from the inadequacies of current economic models to address information asymmetry effectively, particularly within the second-hand car market—commonly referred to as the "lemons problem" [[1]](#1).
+This market phenomenon, where sellers have superior knowledge about the product quality than buyers, leads to inefficient market outcomes.
+These gaps between existing economic theories and the emergent digital economy, which increasingly involves complex systems and AI agents, provide the foundational impetus for this study.

 ### Research Questions
-The research aims to answer the following questions:
+The research addresses several pivotal questions:
-1. How can social networks be leveraged to mitigate information asymmetry in economic transactions?
+1. **How can social networks be harnessed to reduce information asymmetry in economic transactions?** This question explores the potential of social networks to provide new pathways for information flow, enhancing market transparency.
-2. What role does artificial intelligence play in enhancing the reliability and credibility of information in marketplaces?
+2. **What role does artificial intelligence play in enhancing the credibility of information within marketplaces?** Investigating AI's potential to analyze vast amounts of data for establishing trustworthiness and detecting fraudulent activities.
-3. How do dynamic trust scores influence economic decision-making and market efficiency?
+3. **How do dynamic trust scores influence economic decision-making and enhance market efficiency?** This examines the impact of real-time updates to trust scores on buyer behavior and overall market dynamics.

-These questions are important because they address the critical challenge of information asymmetry that distorts market operations and decision-making.
-Existing game theory literature, which primarily focuses on rational decision-making in perfect information scenarios, fails to account for the complexities introduced by AI and social networks, which can significantly alter market dynamics [[9]](#9).
+These questions are crucial as they address significant issues of trust and information flow in economic markets, areas not thoroughly covered by traditional game theory models focused on rational actors in perfect information scenarios [[9]](#9).

 ### Application Scenario
-The newly proposed game and solution mechanisms apply to digital marketplaces where transactions between buyers and sellers are frequent, such as online platforms for used goods.
-The integration of social network analysis and AI in these platforms can transform how trust and credibility are established.
-Literature from psychology, particularly on trust and social influence, provides a behavioral foundation for these mechanisms by explaining how social proofs and network endorsements influence purchasing decisions [[13]](#13).
+This research applies to online marketplaces for second-hand goods, where frequent transactions highlight the problems of trust and misinformation.
+The integration of social network analysis and AI in these platforms could potentially revolutionize how trustworthiness is assessed and established.
+Insights from behavioral psychology offer a foundational perspective on how individuals' trust and social behaviors influence their economic decisions, making these networks a rich area for deploying new game theory solutions [[13]](#13).

 ### Methodology
-The research builds upon the game theoretical framework of Bayesian games to model scenarios with incomplete information.
-It employs computational tools like Python for simulations and social network analysis for empirical evaluations.
-The study innovatively integrates blockchain technology to enhance information transparency and reliability, setting a new standard in addressing asymmetric information issues [[17]](#17).
+The methodology builds on Bayesian game theory to model scenarios characterized by incomplete information, incorporating modern computational tools such as Python for simulation and analysis.
+Additionally, blockchain technology is employed to enhance data integrity and transparency, crucial for reducing information asymmetry in digital transactions [[17]](#17).

 ### Preliminary Results
-A simulated scenario demonstrates that the proposed platform significantly enhances market efficiency by ensuring higher transaction success rates in environments with improved trust scores.
-For instance, in a simulated second-hand car market, the integration of dynamic trust scores and blockchain verification shows a clear advantage over traditional models by fostering more transparent and reliable transactions, thereby enhancing human welfare by reducing the likelihood of fraudulent transactions [[15]](#15).
+Initial simulations demonstrate the proposed platform's capability to significantly improve transaction efficiency in a modeled second-hand car market.
+By integrating dynamic trust scores and robust blockchain verification, the platform offers greater transparency and reliability, which are shown to reduce fraudulent transactions and improve buyer confidence compared to existing systems without these innovations [[15]](#15).

-### Intellectual Merits and Practical Impacts of Your Project
+### Intellectual Merits and Practical Impacts of the Project
-This research highlights the limitations of conventional game theory in addressing real-world problems like information asymmetry and proposes a more dynamic and technologically integrated approach.
-However, it also opens avenues for future research, particularly in exploring the impacts of these mechanisms across different demographic segments and market types.
-Practically, this research can guide businesses, individuals, and policymakers in designing more robust decision-making frameworks and strategic plans that account for the complexities of modern digital economies.
+The research underscores the limitations of conventional economic theories in tackling real-world challenges like information asymmetry and outlines a more dynamic, technologically integrated approach.
+While this study initiates new pathways in economic theory application, it also opens up future research opportunities to explore the impact of these mechanisms across different demographic segments and various market types.
+Practically, this research could significantly influence how businesses, individuals, and policymakers design strategies and make decisions in environments rich in strategic interactions and information games.

 ### Bibliography
 - [1] Akerlof, G. A., "The market for 'lemons': Quality uncertainty and the market mechanism," _Uncertainty in Economics_, Elsevier, 1978, pp. 235–251.